karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 ---
 title: "Code Coverage in .NET"
-date: 2024-07-05T10:01:57+02:00
+date: 2024-07-09T10:01:57+02:00
-tags: ["dotnet"]
+tags: ["dotnet", "devops"]
 description: "This post delves into the current .NET landscape when we aim to collect Code Coverage.
 We examine the most frequently used tools such as Coverlet, dotCover, and dotnet-coverage, among others.
 We also discuss how to upload a Code Coverage report to a SaaS product like SonarQube.
 Lastly, we explain how to publish a Code Coverage report in an Azure Pipeline and a GitHub Action."
 draft: true
 ---

-Nowadays, when we want to collect code coverage in .NET, we frequently use tools such as ``Coverlet``, ``Report Generator``, ``dotnet-coverage``, ``dotCover``, ``OpenCover`` or even ``Visual Studio``.
+Nowadays, if we want to collect Code Coverage in our .NET applications, tools like ``Coverlet``, ``Report Generator``, ``dotnet-coverage``, ``dotCover``, ``OpenCover`` or even ``Visual Studio`` will surely sound familiar to you.

-There is also a variety of SaaS products where you can submit the code coverage reports of your .NET applications for monitoring.
+There is also a variety of SaaS products where you can upload the Code Coverage reports of your .NET applications to keep track of them and see how they evolve over time.
 Some of the most well-known are ``SonarQube`` and ``CodeCov``.

-If you're collecting Code coverage in a CI/CD runner like ``Azure DevOps`` or ``GitHub Actions``, you have the option to publish a summary of the Code Coverage directly in the pipeline.
+If you're collecting Code coverage in a CI runner like ``Azure Pipelines`` or ``GitHub Actions``, you have the option to publish a summary of the Code Coverage directly in the pipeline summary.
+This can be useful information if you want to quickly check the Code Coverage value of a specific run of a pipeline.

-I believe it would be useful to explore the services mentioned above, as they can provide us with a clearer understanding of the current landscape when our goal is to collect code coverage in .NET.
+It would be useful to briefly explore all the services mentioned above, as they can provide us with a clearer understanding of the current landscape when our goal is to collect Code Coverage in .NET.
+And that's going to be the focus of this post.

-But before we delve into that, allow me to briefly explain what code coverage is.
+But before we delve into that, allow me to briefly explain what Code Coverage is.

-# **What is the Code Coverage metric?**
+# **What is Code Coverage?**

 Code Coverage is a metric that can help you understand how much of your source code is tested.
 It's a metric that can help you assess the quality of your test suite.

 Code Coverage is primarily performed at the unit testing level.
-Code coverage tools usually express the metric as a percentage, showing you the percentage of successfully validated lines of code in your test procedures, helping you to understand how thoroughly you’re testing your code.
+Code Coverage tools usually express the metric as a percentage, showing you the percentage of successfully validated lines of code in your test procedures, helping you to understand how thoroughly you’re testing your code.

 The importance of code coverage lies in its ability to identify uncovered code that has not been tested and could contain bugs or potential issues not addressed by the test suite.

-It's important to note that while code coverage is a valuable metric, achieving 100% coverage does not guarantee a bug-free application.
+It's important to note that while code coverage is a valuable metric, achieving 100% coverage does **NOT** guarantee a bug-free application.
 It is just one of many tools and practices in a developer's toolkit for ensuring software and code quality.

 # **Code Coverage Tools**

 There are two types of Code Coverage tools:

-- **DataCollectors**: These tools monitor test executions and gather information about test runs.
+- **Data Collectors**: These tools monitor test executions and gather information about test runs.
 They report the collected data in various output formats, such as XML and JSON.
 - **Report generators**: These tools utilize the data collected by the Data Collectors to generate comprehensive reports.

 Let's first take a look at the most well-known DataCollectors, and then we'll delve into the Report Generators.